Close

 Developing a Culture of Sustainability

 Project GO!
-(Green Office) is an internal staff awareness series designed to enhance sustainability knowledge and encourage employees to volunteer their time to contribute towards environmental issues.
+(Green Office) is an internal staff awareness series designed to enhance sustainability knowledge and encourage employees to volunteer their time to contribute to environmental objectives.
+In support of National Parks Board’s OneMillionTrees movement, we contributed to enhancing Singapore’s green spaces by planting 100 trees.
+Other initiatives included an immersive trip to Sembcorp Tengeh Floating Solar Farm, where employees learned about Singapore’s innovative efforts to achieve its solar energy goals.

 Supporting Our People